 What is L.D.P.?

 La Serna High Schools Language Development Program (L.D.P.) was specifically designed to meet the academic and language development needs of the English learners.
-These students represent approximately 6% of the schools enrollment, come from different countries, and speak approximately 18 different languages (the majority of these students are Spanish speakers).
+These students represent approximately 6% of the schools enrollment, come from different countries, and speak many different languages (the majority of these students are Spanish speakers).

 The goals of the Language Development Program reflect the Districts commitment to quality education for ALL students.
 Therefore, students in the Language Development Program are also expected to: